اثربخشی شناخت درمانی مبتنی بر ذهن آگاهی بر رضایت جنسی و تصویر بدنی زنان با سوءمصرف مواد مخدر

 چکیده [English]

-Aim:The aim of this study was to determine the effectiveness of mindfulness-based cognitive therapy (MBCT) on sexual satisfaction and body image in women with drug abuse.
-Method: The research method was quasi-experimental included a pre-test, post-test design, with control group and a two-month follow-up.
-The statistical population was all people with opioid abuse who referred to addiction treatment centers for women in Tehran in 2014 that using the available sampling method, 28 women at the Behbud Gostarane Hamgam were selected and randomly assigned to the experimental and control groups.
-The research tools were Rosen & Heiman (2000) Female Sexual Function Inventory (FSFI) and Littleton, Axom & Pury (2005) Body Image Concern Inventory (BICI).
-The experimental group for one month, received 8 sessions of 90 minutes (twice a week) of mindfulness-based cognitive therapy and the data were analyzed using repeated measures analysis of variance.
-Results: The results showed a mindfulness-based cognitive therapy has been effective on improving the sexual satisfaction and body image on women with drug abuse, and this effect was sustainable in the follow-up examination (P> 0/05).
-Conclusion: Results provide preliminary support for the use of mindfulness-based cognitive therapy to deal with concern about body image and increasing sexual satisfaction image in women with substance abuse.
+Method: The research method was quasi-experimental, including a pre-test, post-test design with a control group, and a two-month follow-up.
+The statistical population comprised all individuals with opioid abuse who referred to addiction treatment centers for women in Tehran in 2014.
+Using the available sampling method, 28 women at Behbud Gostarane Hamgam were selected and randomly assigned to the experimental and control groups.
+The research tools were the Female Sexual Function Inventory (FSFI) by Rosen & Heiman (2000) and the Body Image Concern Inventory (BICI) by Littleton, Axom & Pury (2005).
+The experimental group received 8 sessions of 90 minutes (twice a week) of mindfulness-based cognitive therapy for one month.
+The data were analyzed using repeated measures analysis of variance.

 کلیدواژهها [English]

-• Drug abuse
+• Drug Abuse

-• Female sexual satisfaction
+• Female Sexual Satisfaction

-• Body image
+• Body Image

 Adams, C.E., Benitez, L., Kinsaul, J., McVay, M.A., Barbry, A., Barbry, A, Thibodeaux, A., & Copeland, A.L.
 (2013).
 Effects of Brief Mindfulness Instructions on Reactions to Body Image Stimuli among Female Smokers: An Experimental Study.
 Nicotine Tob Res, 15(2): 376–384. [link]